UsabilityEngineering/ux-portfolio-Clemensstrigl/j02/README.md

 ![Config Terminal](https://github.com/UsabilityEngineering/ux-portfolio-Clemensstrigl/blob/master/assets/IMG_5670.jpg?raw=true)

-<code style="color:gray;">In this image we can see the robot attempting to navigate based on a map that the robot created in the previous image.</code>
+<code style="color:gray;">In this image we can see the configuration values of the robot for navigation.
+Here the UI could be drastically improved to make everything more legible allow easier edits of the actual values.</code>

 ![Multiple terminals](https://github.com/UsabilityEngineering/ux-portfolio-Clemensstrigl/blob/master/assets/IMG_5667.jpg?raw=true)